25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Master these ordering terms to navigate menus like a local.
 “Tfaya” refers to the caramelized onions and raisins topping couscous.
 When ordering pastilla, clarify whether you want chicken or pigeon, and mention any nut allergies.
 Remember the key distinction: tagine means the nationwide braised dish in a conical pot, while tanjia specifically refers to Marrakech’s clay urn slow-roasted in embers with minimal liquid.

 For food safety, choose busy stalls with high turnover and eat foods piping hot.
 Skip salads if you’re unsure about washing practices, and stick to bottled or filtered water.
-These precautions help you enjoy must try Moroccan food without worry.
+These precautions help you enjoy must-try Moroccan food without worry.

 Vegetarian, Vegan, Gluten, and Nut Guidance